AlfredoSequeida/openweather/README.md

 ### setup
-Manually updating Karen's config file or using the Karen app, set the following settings:

-lat - Lattitude of where you want to get the weather from
+Manually updating Karen's config file or using the Karen app, set the following settings: lat - Lattitude of the location for which you want to get weather information.

-long - Longitude of where you want to get the weather from
+long - Longitude of the location for which you want to get weather information.

 units - Units to use for weather information.
 The valid options are `imperial`, `metric`, and `standard`